MinchinWeb/minchin.ca/content/pages/terms.md

 title: Terms of Use for Minchin.ca (and subdomains)
-modified: 2023-10-04 22:43 -0600
+modified: 2023-10-05 09:59 -0600
 status: hidden
+slug: terms

 These are the Terms of Use that govern your use of [minchin.ca](https://minchin.ca) and its subdomains (this "Site").
 If you do not agree to be bound by these Terms of Use, you are not authorized to use this Site.
-Furthermore, you agree to only access this Site in a legal manor.
+Furthermore, you agree to only access this Site in a legal manner.

 The contents of this Site (unless otherwise indicated) are owned by W. Minchin (the "Webmaster"); the Webmaster reserves the copyright in these contents, a